Is Denver College of Nursing accredited?

 On-Campus Programs - DCN works with clinical sponsors all over the Denver area.
 Click to see a sample list of where some of our students have enjoyed their clinical.
 Students are assigned to their clinical site by DCN.

-Online Program (RN to BSN) - Online programs do not include traditional clinical experiences; however, experiential learning is included as an assignment in some courses.
+Online Program (RN to BSN and MSN) - Online programs do not include traditional clinical experiences; however, experiential learning is included as an assignment in some courses.
 Experiential learning enables students to apply their learning in direct and indirect care activities that impact health outcomes for a variety of clients across the lifespan and across the continuum of care.
 Experiential learning is satisfied in a variety of settings where healthcare is provided or influenced for individuals, groups, communities, and populations.
-For the RN to BSN student, this may include experiential learning in his/her place of work or other healthcare facility where the student has arranged opportunities to apply concepts from his/her RN to BSN courses, reflect on this learning, and demonstrate competency.
+For the RN to BSN or MSN student, this may include experiential learning in his/her place of work or other healthcare facility where the student has arranged opportunities to apply concepts from his/her RN to BSN or MSN courses, reflect on this learning, and demonstrate competency.
 Experiential learning provides the opportunity for students to integrate new practice-related knowledge and skills.
 Competencies may also be demonstrated through virtual practice experiences.

 Does Denver College of Nursing have Federal Financial Aid?

 Yes, Denver College of Nursing is an eligible school under the Title IV Federal Financial Aid programs.
 Tuition financing plans are tailored to the needs of each individual student.
 Financial aid is available to those students who qualify.
 The Financial Aid Department assists students in the understanding of the application process and the eligibility requirements for various federal, state and/or private sources of student financial aid.